chrisveness/crypto/README.md

 sha256.js
 ---------

-This is a reference implementation of the algorithm described in the FIPS-180-4 standard.
-It implements the standard very closely, in order to aid in understanding the standard and the algorithm itself.
+This is a reference implementation of the SHA-256 algorithm described in the FIPS-180-4 standard.

 This comprises: